 - On 9 June 2020, the Government announced an additional £37.8 million funding for debt advice providers, bringing the total to £102 million in 2020/21.

-The current coronavirus mortgage support measures are temporary.
-Given the current economic challenges, increase in the number of people claiming unemployment-related benefits, and predictions of further rises in unemployment, more households may fall into financial difficulty and struggle to meet their monthly mortgage payments.
-It is therefore possible that further interventions may be required to prevent a rise in repossessions.
+The coronavirus mortgage support measures are temporary.
+Given the current economic challenges, increase in the number of people claiming unemployment-related benefits, and predictions of further rises in unemployment, it is possible that further interventions may be required if an increase in repossessions is to be avoided.

 Mortgage lenders are required to follow certain steps when a homeowner falls into arrears.
 Before they seek possession of the property lenders must demonstrate that they have done everything which they are required to do under the Financial Conduct Authority’s (FCA) Mortgage Conduct of Business (MCOB13) rules to make possession a matter of last resort.
 Mortgage lenders must also adhere to the Mortgage Pre-Action Protocol which sets out clear standards expected when lenders bring repossession cases to court.